Helping patients while keeping them safe

 Most states have naloxone standing orders.
 Your patients may not need a prescription.
 Let them know about local naloxone access and Good Samaritan Laws in your state.

-If you have any questions or would like additional information, please call Nebraska Total Care at 1-844-385-2192 (Relay 711), or visit one of the other helpful resources below.
+If you have any questions or would like additional information, please call Nebraska Total Care at 1-844-385-2192 (TTY 711), or visit one of the other helpful resources below.

 - SAMHSA Find Help & Treatment